In a references list, the SVAC Dataset may be cited as follows:

 Note that these are the only sexual violence variables that are disaggregated by source.
 All other variables reflect reporting from one or more of the three sources.
 The Conflict Manuscripts contain details about which source was used to determine the code for each variable.

 This depends on the nature of the research project.
-One option is to use an average of the three scores, a second option is to use the highest value across the three scores, and yet a third might be to estimate separate models for each source.
+One option is to use an average of the three scores, a second option is to use the highest value across the three scores, and a third might be to estimate separate models for each source.
+The Bibliography page lists publications that show how others have used these variables.

 Active conflict years are those conflict-actor-years that reach 25 or more battle-related deaths in a state-insurgent dyad.